Relation and Function

 - Range - The set of all second elements of the ordered pairs in a relation R from a set A to a set B is called the range of the relation R. It is called the set of outputs or images.

-Types of Relation and Function
+Types of Relations and Functions

 Types of Relations